alibaba/Appactive/docs/en/details/demo_nacos.md

 - appactive.dataId.idSourceRulePath: Describes how to extract routing labels from http traffic
 - appactive.dataId.transformerRulePath: Describe how to parse the routing mark
 - appactive.dataId.trafficRouteRulePath: Describe the mapping relationship between the routing mark and the unit
-- appactive.dataId.dataScopeRuleDirectoryPath: describes the attribution unit of the current machine
+- appactive.dataId.dataScopeRuleDirectoryPath_mysql-product: describes the attribution unit of the current machine

 ### Switch flow
 Mainly do the following things when switching flow: